-As businesses gain more experience with public cloud services, the long-term economic impact of cloud use is coming into focus.
-Estimates from venture capital company Andreessen Horowitz suggest that for companies operating at scale, the cost of using public cloud is conservatively two to three times as much as maintaining private infrastructure.
+As businesses continually gain more experience with public cloud services, the long-term economic impact of the technology is coming into focus.
+In 2021, a widely read estimate from venture capital company Andreessen Horowitz suggested that for companies operating at scale, the cost of using public cloud is conservatively two to three times as much as maintaining private infrastructure.

-Cloud costs might outpace private infrastructure by more, depending on the business, according to Tim McCallum, Director, Business Value Programs and Strategy at Nutanix.
+Cloud costs might outpace private infrastructure by more, depending on the business, according to Tim McCallum, Director of Business Value Programs and Strategy at Nutanix.

 “I’ve had some customers tell me the cloud is six times more expensive,” McCallum said.